Ahlfeldt/TTMATRIX/README.md

 ### Things to note

+- The network and walking speed parameters must be adjusted to fit your setting.
+The chosen parameters roughly correspond to the modeling of subways in many cities.
+You may use the toolkit to compute travel times for road networks in which case you may wish to set higher speeds, e.g. 100km/h on-network (highways) and 50km/h off-network (normal roads).
 - The input shapefiles can use projection in projected meter units or decimal degrees (WGS1984).
 But they should all be in the **same projection**.
 - The algorithm does not distinguish between lines on a network.
 It is assumed that riders can enter and exit the network at any station.
 If lines are not split at stations this will be done by the algorithm.
 - If two lines cross without being split and snapped at a node, the algorithm will only allow for a change of line if the lines cross at a station.
 In this case, the algorithm will split and snap the lines.
 If two lines cross elsewhere (without split and snap), the algorithm will assume that a change of line is not intended.